zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 //@todo someone who can define Service in a few sentences in easy to understand words

-For what we're trying to accomplish with our ``Album``-Module this means that we want to have a Service that will give us the data that we want.
+For what we're trying to accomplish with our ``Blog``-Module this means that we want to have a Service that will give us the data that we want.
 The Service will get it's data from some source and when writing the Service we don't really care about what the source actually is.
 The Service will be written against an ``Interface`` that we define and that future Data-Providers have to implement.

-Writing the AlbumService
+Writing the BlogService
 ========================

 When writing a Service it is a common best-practice to define an ``Interface`` first. ``Interfaces`` are a good way to